patel-manav20/The-Graduate-ROl-Intelligence-System/README.md

 # Graduate ROI Intelligence System - ETL Pipelines

-A comprehensive Apache Airflow-based ETL system that extracts, transforms, and loads data from multiple sources into Snowflake for ROI analysis and career intelligence.
+A comprehensive data warehouse system that extracts, transforms, and loads data from multiple sources into Snowflake, then transforms it into analytical marts for ROI analysis and career intelligence.

 ## 📋 Overview